Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 5. Capture It

 The Expandables is a highly successful action film franchise.
-First time in the history of Hollywood, so many action heroes were brought together on the screen.
+For the first time in Hollywood history, filmmakers brought so many action heroes together on the screen.
 The cast included Sylvester Stallone, Jason Statham, Jet Li, Bruce Willis, Wesley Snipes, Harrison Ford, Antonio Banderas, Mel Gibson, Micky Rourke, and a lot more.
 While the movie production house has focused more on getting their action stunts right, they have kept a low profile in the font they have used.
 Capture It – the typeface used in the first installation of this movie is available for free download.
 The font is inspired by Stencil style and shouts out the military reference.
 This makes it ideal to use for games, movie posters, and other designs related to action or military.

 6. Impossible